05 Design

 We can manually place labels on the map, but this is time consuming and often results in a cluttered map.
 Instead, we’ll use QGIS’s labeling engine to automatically place labels on the map from a vector layer’s attribute table.
 However, if we wanted precisely placed labels, we would need use a different tool, like Adobe Illustrator.
 That’s application is explored in our GEO 305 & 405 courses.

-2. Open QGIS and add the buildings and highway layers.
+2. Add the buildings and highway layers.

 3. Make sure the map projection is EPSG: 3089 and rotate the map canvas so that Main Street is horizontal.